 The University has developed an internal system to identify sustainability-focused and related courses throughout our catalog.
-This system has identified hundreds of courses across all disciplines which we are using in the development of interdisciplinary undergraduate and masters programs in Sustainability.
-These programs are currently going through the approval process and UofL hopes to begin enrolling students in Sustainability degree programs in the near future.
+This system has identified hundreds of courses across all disciplines which the Sustainability Council is using in the development of interdisciplinary degree programs in sustainability.
+Currently, students have a variety of options for studying sustainability at UofL, including:

 master’s degree in Urban Planning and Public Health

 An innovative new dual degree program that gives students the opportunity to explore the connection between the health and the built environment (i.e., streets, parks, homes, buildings, shopping centers and public spaces.)
 Participants study how healthy places can be built and unhealthy neighborhoods can be reformed to improve the health of their residents.
 Graduates of the program receive two degrees: Master of Urban Planning (MUP) and Master of Public Health (MPH).
 The MUP-MPH program prepares students for careers in urban design and health, urban public health planning and development, urban sustainability and health planning and policy.
 The dual degree, which was created in 2011 as part of a Louisville Putting Prevention to Work grant from the Centers for Disease Control, requires a total of 95 hours study.
 Read the story.
 Complete information is available here.
 For more information on the application process, call Tammi Thomas, 502-852-3289 or Yani Vozos, 502-852-8002.

 - Masters Degree in Curriculum and Instruction with an Emphasis in Environmental Education

 This degree is offered through the College of Education & Human Development to those individuals who hold a current teaching license.
 An Environmental Education Endorsement Program is also coming soon.
 The following courses below can be applied to either of these options, and to the Rank 1 requirements for area of emphasis credits: